World Cup 2026 pages

 Availability

-| Nico Williams | Out — an adductor problem is expected to keep him out of the last 16, though he has not been ruled out of later rounds; Álex Baena deputises on the left | Sports Mole |
+| Nico Williams | Out — an adductor problem kept him out of the last 16; Álex Baena started on the left in his place | Sports Mole |

-| Yeremy Pino | Out — a shoulder injury rules him out of the last 16, but he could return in later rounds | Sports Mole |
+| Yeremy Pino | Out — a shoulder injury ruled him out of the last 16, but he could return in later rounds | Sports Mole |

-| Lamine Yamal | Expected to start — did not train fully on Friday, but the reduced workload was described as precautionary rather than an injury | Sports Mole |
+| Lamine Yamal | Started — a reduced Friday workload was precautionary, not an injury | Sports Mole |

 Availability drifts hourly in tournament week — every row carries its source and date for exactly that reason.

-Weather: AT&T Stadium in Arlington has a retractable roof, so conditions are a non-factor — a climate-controlled environment whatever the Texas heat outside.
+Weather: AT&T Stadium in Arlington has a retractable roof, so conditions were a non-factor — a climate-controlled environment whatever the Texas heat outside.
 (Venue fact (AT&T Stadium, Arlington — retractable roof), as of 2026-07-05)

 Referee: Anthony Taylor (England).
-(FIFA Round-of-16 appointment, reported by Morocco World News and Yahoo Sports (4 Jul 2026); Taylor's sixth match involving Spain., as of 2026-07-05)
+(FIFA Round-of-16 appointment, reported by Morocco World News and Yahoo Sports (4 Jul 2026); confirmed on ESPN's match data for the fixture., as of 2026-07-06)

 Venue: Dallas Stadium (AT&T Stadium), Arlington, TX, United States — FIFA strips sponsor names for the tournament; the everyday name is in parentheses.